plexsystems/sandbox-operator/README.md

 metadata:
   name: test
 spec:
+  size: small
   owners:
   - foo@bar.com
 ```

 ## Configuration

-The sandbox operator can leverage different clients, depending upon how authenitcation is configured for your cluster.
+The Sandbox operator can leverage different clients, depending upon how authenitcation is configured for your cluster.

 ### Azure

-If Azure credentials are provided to the operators environment, it will perform a lookup of each user in the owners field and fetch that users `ObjectID` inside of Azure using [Microsoft Graph](https://docs.microsoft.com/en-us/graph/api/resources/azure-ad-overview?view=graph-rest-1.0).
+If Azure credentials are provided to the operators environment, it will perform a lookup of each user in the `owners` field and fetch that users `ObjectID` inside of Azure using the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/api/resources/azure-ad-overview?view=graph-rest-1.0).

-This enables users to create Sandboxes with friendly names, such as their email address, and have the operator itself handle the mapping when creating the Kubernetes resources.
+This enables users to create Sandboxes with friendly names in the `owners` field (such as the owners email address) and have the operator itself handle the mapping to the `ObjectID` when creating the Kubernetes resources.

 To use the Azure client, include the following environment variables: